mdbbarilla/a-simple-discord-mafia-bot/README.md

 # a-simple-discord-mafia-bot
-A simple mafia bot for Discord.
-Implements vanilla roles and nothing else.
+A simple bot for Discord that manages Mafia games.
+Currently only implements vanilla Mafia but will (hopefully) allow extensions to the game.

+# Libraries used
+Uses Python and more importantly, the discord.py API.